-Power lines touching trees blamed for 4 California wildfires
+Agency: Power lines touching trees caused 4 California fires

-LOS ANGELES (AP) — State fire officials blame power lines coming into contact with trees for sparking four Northern California wildfires last October that incinerated more than 130 buildings.
+LOS ANGELES (AP) — Pacific Gas and Electric Co. power lines that came into contact with trees caused four Northern California wildfires that burned across more than 14 square miles last fall and incinerated 134 buildings, state fire officials said Friday.

-In a statement released Friday, officials indicated three of the fires could have been prevented if Pacific Gas & Electric Co. had made more efforts to keep trees clear of its power lines.
+The California Department of Forestry and Fire Protection indicated three of the fires might have been prevented if PG&E had made more effort to keep trees clear of its power lines.

-The California Department of Forestry and Fire Protection says it will turn its findings over to prosecutors.
+CalFire said it is turning those findings over to local prosecutors in the counties where the blazes occurred.

-PG&E says it is reviewing the fire agency’s conclusions and remains dedicated to safety.
+PG&E said it is reviewing the agency’s conclusions, adding safety remains its paramount goal.

 Most Read Nation & World Stories